Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/1_talks.md

 Your custom drama sheet must be placed in your `LangMod/**/Dialog/Drama/` folder, and the name must match the tag.
 For example, use `addDrama_MyCharaDrama` with `Dialog/Drama/MyCharaDrama.xlsx`.

+**<span class="text-amber-300">Important</span>**: you only need to provide **1** copy of the drama sheet, it can be placed in any of language sub folders.
+CWL supports in-file localization for multiple languages within the same sheet.

-You should reference the game drama sheets at **Elin/Package/_Elona/Lang/_Dialog/Drama** while making your own , or the Tiny Mita example which has a template drama sheet:
+You should reference the game drama sheets at **Elin/Package/_Elona/Lang/_Dialog/Drama** while making your own, or the Tiny Mita example which has a template drama sheet:
 <LinkCard t="CWL Example: Tiny Mita" u="https://steamcommunity.com/sharedfiles/filedetails/?id=3396774199" />

 ![img](./assets/drama.png)